 A horse that has qualified for BMECS in a Breed class may only show at BMECS in Breed classes.
 Likewise, a horse that qualifies under Workmanship may only show at BMECS in Workmanship, and would not be permitted entry into Performance, for example.

-Tickets are only valid for three years, so it is worth checking the dates on them if you've purchased a model that already has a ticket, to make sure it isn't out of date.
+Tickets are only valid for three years, so it is worth checking the dates on them if you've purchased a model that already has a ticket, to make sure it hasn't expired.

 If you already have some BMECS qualified models and want to learn more about entry to BMECS, follow this link to the Entry Forms page.